 In addition to the central metal peak, the residual maps from Figs.~\ref{fig:mapsII} and \ref{fig:mapsIII} show a secondary peak that is marginally detected with $>$1.2$\sigma$.
 Intriguingly, this peak is not associated with any particular feature in X-ray/radio/optical SB, nor with particular gas temperature structure.
 If real, interpreting this peak is not easy, however the least unlikely scenario would be that of a localised region of star formation.

-Assuming a line of sight velocity of 522~km/s for NGC\,1404 toward NGC\,1399 \citep{su2017a} and, very roughly, that this offset peak is widely entrained by such velocity via ram-pressure stripping, we estimate that metals must have been released less than $\sim$6~Myr in this region before being dislocated.
-Comparing this timescale with the ($\sim$one order of magnitude) longer timescale for massive stars to eject metals via SNcc explosions, it comes that such a hypothetical star-forming region should have remained active and largely visible in blue optical bands.
+Assuming a line-of-sight velocity of 522~km\,s$^{-1}$ for NGC\,1404 towards NGC\,1399 \citep{su2017a} and, very roughly, that this offset peak is widely entrained by such velocity via ram-pressure stripping, we estimate that metals must have been released less than $\sim$6~Myr in this region before being dislocated.
+Comparing this time-scale with the ($\sim$one order of magnitude) longer time-scale for massive stars to eject metals via SNcc explosions, it comes that such a hypothetical star-forming region should have remained active and largely visible in blue optical bands.
 Since, again, no counterpart is visible in the optical nor radio bands, the such star-forming region seems implausible.
 One should keep in mind, however, the rough assumptions considered here: non-negligible gas viscosity and/or relative steadiness of the inner parts of the galaxy may very well keep this secondary peak essentially intact.